 - Males have one X chromosome, females have two.

-X DNA may come through any ancestral line that does not contain two
+X DNA may come through any ancestral line that does not

 - Autosomes (heavily marketed by AncestryDNA etc.)